If you’ve been waitlisted, you may have some questions, so we’ve assembled some answers to FAQs below.

 What has the wait list looked like, historically?

-In the last five years, we have admitted as few as 0 students from the wait list and as many as 52 students.
-However, it's impossible to know what will happen this year, since we don’t yet know what the exact yield will be this year.
+In the last five years, we have admitted as few as 0 students from the wait list and as many as 52.
+However, it’s impossible to know what will happen this year, since we don’t know how many students will accept their offer of admission.

 Can you tell me where my application was lacking, or what I should improve on?

-If we wait listed you, it means we really like you, and you do not need to improve on your application.
+If you’re on the wait list, it means we really like you, and you do not need to improve on your application.
 You should, however, continue to get good grades, as we may call your school to check on your academic progress.

 What are the realities here?